jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-1/chapter-5b.md

 {{< s v="24" >}} The Romans used only copper money until five years before the first Punic war, when they first began to coin silver.

 Copper appears to have always been the measure of value there.

-All estates in Rome were computed in=
+All estates in Rome were computed in:
-As=  a denomination of copper coin
+- As: a denomination of copper coin
-Sestertii=  2.5 Asses, equal to a silver coin
+- Sestertii: 2.5 Asses, equal to a silver coin

 {{< s v="25" >}} The Northern Europeans used silver.

-The Saxons used silver and little gold coin until Edward III and no copper until James I
+The Saxons used silver and little gold coin until Edward 3rd and no copper until James 1st.

 In all modern European nations, all value is generally measured in silver (pounds sterling)